 You’ve always wanted to compost, but don’t have the space, the time, or ‘know-how’.
 Does that sound familiar???
-Shenandoah Green is now offering the opportunity to remove the food waste from both your true garbage and from the regional landfill.
+You now have the opportunity to remove the food waste from both your true garbage and from the regional landfill.
 Your garbage volume will be reduced considerably, the methane produced from adding your compostable material to the landfill will be reduced, and the soil in the earth will be improved through the addition of compost made from this part of your garbage.
 Almost a “no-brainer”!
 But below, you can read how you will need to use your brain to go about this process the right way.

 Place ONLY those listed items below in some type of covered storage container that you can add to regularly.
 You can use something as simple as a bucket with a lid or you might purchase a container dedicated for this.
 It can be stored under your sink or on your countertop.
 If you choose to line your container, only use certified compostable bags (available at the food drop-off site).
 Bags labeled "biodegradable" are not the same as certified compostable bags.

 If your container fills quickly, you may want to store your food waste in your freezer between drop-off visits.

 Bring your compostable waste to the Saturday Staunton Farmers’ Market between 8-12 a.m.
 Spring through Fall.
 After the end of the Farmers' Market season, you will be able to drop off your compostable waste 9-10 a.m. on Saturdays in the parking lot area of Sunspots Pavilion on Byers St.

 Only place approved compostable waste into the Black Bear Composting bins.
 Contamination from non-compostable waste will ruin our opportunity to compost the entire bin.
 Thank you, in advance, for being careful!

 * Coffee Grounds & Filters, Tea Leaves and Bags